 Our Approach to Sub-contracting

 It is a government requirement that all apprentices must have achieved relevant Level 2 qualifications, as defined by the ESFA, in English and Maths prior to completion of the apprenticeship programme.
 Some applicants to the University’s apprenticeship programme will have already satisfied this requirement prior to commencing their apprenticeship but others may have not.
-Where this is the case, the University will subcontract the delivery of Level 2 qualifications for English and Maths.
+Where this is the case, the University will subcontract the delivery of functional skills qualifications for English and/or Maths.

-Sub-contracting may also occur when there it is a contractual requirement with the employer that part of the delivery of the apprenticeship is subcontracted to them or if the University does not have the in-house expertise or capacity to deliver an essential part of the apprenticeship.
+Subcontracting also occurs when there it is a contractual requirement with the employer that part of the delivery of the apprenticeship is subcontracted to them and the University does not have the in-house expertise or capacity to deliver an essential part of the apprenticeship.
 This is currently only utilised within selected Trainee Nurse Associate cohorts, where our rationale is to both fill a gap in expert provision and to enhance the opportunities available to young people and adults by utilising the expertise of Practice Educators based within the same employer as the apprentice.

-Where any element of the programme, including English and Maths, is sub-contracted to the employer or another provider, they must be either a Main or Supporting Provider on ESFA’s register of Apprentice Training Providers or a registered Employer Provider.
+Where any element of the programme, including English and Maths functional skills, is subcontracted to the employer or another provider, they must be either a Main or Supporting Provider on ESFA’s register of Apprentice Training Providers or a registered Employer Provider.

-Where sub-contracting is required, the decision to subcontract will be discussed with the employer before entering into a sub-contract arrangement.
-The arrangement will be recorded in a legal contract for services with the employer, eligible for the period from when the contract commences until the planned completion date of an apprenticeship, will be agreed between the parties.
+Where subcontracting is required, the decision to subcontract will be discussed with the employer before entering into a subcontract arrangement and the specific arrangements for services with the employer, eligible for the period from when the contract commences until the planned completion date of an apprenticeship, will be agreed between the parties.
 At all times Coventry University will lead the employer relationship.